 Before you turn on token rotation, consider how you're going to test your implementation.
 You don't want all your access tokens to expire before you've successfully figured out how to refresh them.

-If your app is not published in the app directory, token rotation is enabled via the OAuth & Permissions section of your app config.
+If your app is not published in the Slack Marketplace, token rotation is enabled via the OAuth & Permissions section of your app settings.

-If your app is published in the app directory, now is a good time to follow the advice in our guide to testing directory apps.
-Apps published in the app directory can have token rotation enabled via the Published App Settings section of your app config.
+If your app is published in the Slack Marketplace, now is a good time to follow the advice in our guide to testing Slack Marketplace apps.
+Apps published in the Slack Marketplace can have token rotation enabled via the Published App Settings section of your app settings.

 And if you're using a Bolt app, this is your stop!
 You're all good to go.
 If not, keep reading.
 The next section is just for you.